Turbulent radiative diffusion and turbulent Newtonian cooling: Results

-In this section, we present the results for $\lambda$ obtained using various values of the forcing wavenumbers $\kf$ and the wavenumber $k$ of the initial perturbation.
+In this section, we present the results for $\lambda$ obtained using various values of the forcing wavenumber $\kf$ and the wavenumber $k$ of the initial perturbation.
 The Reynolds number varies between 20 and 1200, and the number of mesh points, $N^3$, is varied between $64^3$ and $256^3$; see \Tab{Tsum}.
-The values of $\Prz$ are small, as is expected for the Sun, and they are $8\times10^{-3}$ for our runs with $64^3$ mesh points and $8\times10^{-4}$ for $256^3$ mesh points.
-For each series of runs, we perform simulations where we vary the opacity $\kappa$ and thereby $\ell$; see \Fig{ABC} for visualizations of $T$ on the periphery of the computational domain for $k\ell=0.1$, $1$, and $10$ and at different times (in kiloseconds [ks]).
-We clearly see that the temperature equilibrates the fastest for $k\ell=1$, and more slowly for $k\ell=0.1$ and $10$.
+The values of $\Prz$ are then small, as is also expected for the Sun, and they are $8\times10^{-3}$ for our runs with $64^3$ mesh points (small Reynolds numbers) and $8\times10^{-4}$ for $256^3$ mesh points (larger Reynolds numbers).
+For each series of runs, we perform simulations where we vary the opacity $\kappa$ and thereby $\ell$; see \Fig{ABC} for visualizations of $T$ on the periphery of the computational domain for runs of Series~A for $k\ell=0.1$, $1$, and $10$ and at different times (in kiloseconds [ks]).
+We see that the large-scale temperature contrast (wavenumber $k=k_1$) decreases the fastest for $k\ell=1$, and more slowly for $k\ell=0.1$ and $10$.
 For $k\ell=10$, however, which is the optically thin case, the temperature retains smaller scale structures for longer.